Tigers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been favored on the moneyline 34 total times this season.
-They've finished 21-13 in those games.
+- The Tigers have won 21 of the 35 games they were favored on the moneyline this season (60%).

-- Detroit has gone 8-7 when it has played as moneyline favorites with odds of -140 or shorter (53.3% winning percentage).
+- Detroit has a 3-5 record (winning just 37.5% of its games) when playing as moneyline favorites of -160 or shorter.

-- The Tigers have an implied moneyline win probability of 58.3% in this game.
+- The Tigers have an implied moneyline win probability of 61.5% in this matchup.

-- Detroit has played in 153 games with set over/under, and have combined with opponents to go over the total 73 times (73-75-5).
+- Detroit has combined with opponents to hit the over on the total 74 times this season for a 74-75-5 record against the over/under.

-- The Tigers have a 4-7-0 record against the spread this season (covering just 36.4% of the time).
+- The Tigers have a 4-7-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!